How, Where and What to Sell

 It takes a bit of time and can be hit-and-miss in terms of how much you make for the time involved.

-As few times include be prepared for people to come before and after the times you set.
+A few tips include being prepared for people to come before and after the times you set.

 Get everything ready the night before, and make sure it is clean and clearly priced.